magenta-aps/KAS/README.md

 # Working with the eSkat integration

+## eSkat development setup

+By default the eSkat setup will use local mockup tables as a data source for eSkat data.
+These tables will automatically be used instead of the ones in the eSkat database when importing data.
+The tables can be populated with mockup data by running the `perl manage.py import_eskat_mockup_data` command.

+## Connecting to the real eSkat database

 By default a development environment does not have the neccessary information to connect to the eSkat database.
 In order to connect an SSH tunnel must be created that allows accessing the database server and login and password credentials must be provided.